UniversalDependencies/docs/_en/dep/acl-relcl.md

 ## Clefts

+Cleft constructions pertain to the information packaging of a clause.
+They have the function of foregrounding some material relative to the rest of the clause.

+### Pseudoclefts

 A free relative can be used within a copular construction to background some material relative to a foregrounded element.

-### Pseudoclefts

 *John* is foregrounded in the following two variants of the __pseudocleft construction__:

 ~~~sdparse